 This type of illustration is created using colored pencils and is a nice change from what we’ve looked at so far.
 The great thing about pencil illustrations is that they are timeless and don’t appear to be out of date.
 This makes them an excellent choice for any artist who wants to change up their usual style.

-Okay, we know we already mentioned animated SaaS illustrations several times throughout this text.
-But, they’re worthy of a separate mention.
 Simple animations seem to be the trend again, and there’s a good reason why.
-Animations help in grabbing the visitors’ attention more effectively while also delivering an excellent user experience—a win-win situation for both the website and the visitor.
+Animations help grasp your visitors’ attention more effectively while also delivering an excellent user experience—a win-win situation for both the website and the visitor.

 This particular example is of a Cannabis retail SaaS company called WebJoint.
 The designer team was hired to completely redesign their website with animations and make it informative and easy to understand.
 They went for a non-corporate design, to resemble what the company is itself—a cannabis startup.
 They attempted to show the connection between the brand and the retailer, and they did a fantastic job.

 Another popular trend, specifically for landing pages (not only for SaaS ones), is having large hero illustrations.
-While we could go on about the psychology behind these illustrations and how it helps create trust between the company and customer - sometimes it’s just enough to look at the illustration.
+While we could go on about the psychology behind these illustrations and how it helps create trust between the company and customer.
+However, sometimes it’s just enough to look at the illustration.

 Take a look at this gorgeous illustration by Tubik Studio: